 Many of the same factors should be considered when working with students who need enrichment within the curriculum.
 Here are a few tips to up the rigor without having to develop a whole new curriculum:

 - Time- Make independent work time meaningful to them.
 Challenge their thinking by asking those higher level questions.

 - Project-Based Learning– Have students take learning into their own hands by proposing a project that they could work on to further develop their understanding of the curriculum.

 - Seek Support– Contact your district our county’s gifted and talented consultants to help you with meeting the needs of those students.
 They are here to serve and support you and your students!

-- Start Small- I would recommend in the first few years getting together with other grade or department colleagues and developing an enrichment activity for each unit.
-If each colleague takes a unit to work on, then each teacher is invested in the project and spreads the workload evenly.
-It is also great to see everyone else’s creativity!
+- Start Small- If each colleague takes a unit to work on, then each teacher is invested in the project and spreads the workload evenly.

 How do I know if My Interventions Are Working?